-I do use the technique with my older patients to live, some approaching 90.
-They largely sit.
-If I can get them to lie on a reformer, it's great.
-We sit or stand, can I just interrupt there for a second, that's kind of the exercise age patients are not necessarily seeing those patients for manual therapy or any description, we've got Parkinsonian patient who responds very well to his kind of exercise, but responds in what way improves her function, improves her balance improves her posture, and our well being mental well being, I think, is the biggest improvement I've seen, she feels in better control, and better able and more confident to go out and drive herself somewhere, again, to go for a walk with her friends and not feel I'm going to trip over at every step.
-So she has an incredibly strong call very proud of that.
-And is, yeah, we work on her posture, which also helps you negate some of the shakiness where she goes through particularly uncomfortable.
-And
+Mental wellbeing, I think, is the biggest improvement I've seen, she feels in better control, and better able and more confident to go out and drive herself somewhere, again, to go for a walk with her friends and not feel, I'm going to trip over at every step.
+So she has an incredibly strong core, very proud of that.
+And is, yeah, we work on her posture, which also helps you negate some of the shakiness when she goes through a particularly uncomfortable episode.

-I think that's, that's what I'm, I'm, I'm fascinated by this technique as well, because I'm thinking very clinically, and can I help me get better and actually, Karen, I work together.
+I think that's what I'm fascinated by, this technique as well, because I'm thinking very clinically, and can I help them get better and actually, Karen and I work together.
 And she did more the reformer work because she's now bringing this into it as well.
-So you're getting patients who are just coming to Karen for getting into getting fitter.
-And by introducing this and Heather's Heather's an example this,
+So you're getting patients who are just coming to Karen for getting fitter.
+And by introducing this and Heather's an example of this.

-Karen said here in one of our pre show telephone calls, she said you're useless exercise, manipulators and stuff.
+I think Karen said in one of our preshow telephone calls, she said you're useless for exercises, you do the manipulation stuff.

-Yeah, no, I can I can talk.
-No, but you just did.
-So I'm stuck.
-Really?
-It's my it's my ball.
-It's my bad.
 Yes.
 And it took me a little while to actually man up about it say, look, it's okay.
 I just don't teach exercise very well.
-So let's we said,

-You're useless.
-I'm exaggerating. comic effect.
+She didn't say you're useless.
+I'm exaggerating for comic effect.

-You'll be sleeping outside of that tent is still there.
-Yeah, absolutely, play to your strengths.
+You'll be sleeping outside, that tent is still there.
+Yeah, absolutely.
+Play to your strengths.

 So another, you just brought another topic to mind.
-Because today, I saw an article in The Guardian relating to some research in the British Journal of Sports Medicine, about one legged standing and the correlation between the people's inability to balance and I'm thinking that the outcome was later ill health.
-Yes.
-But it also it talked about Parkinsonian patients.
-So has has what you do got a role to play in falls prevention, for example?
+Because today, I saw an article in The Guardian relating to some research in the British Journal of Sports Medicine, about one legged standing and the correlation between people's inability to balance and I'm thinking that the outcome was later ill health.
+But it also, it talked about Parkinsonian patients.
+So has what you do got a role to play in falls prevention, for example?

+Very definitely.

-Yes, very definitely one simple answer.
+One simple answer.

-Again, we can demonstrate in a moment, but the recruitment of the spiral muscle chain according to doctors, me Sex inflammation, and from what I've seen anecdotally, very definitely the Parkinsonian lady's A case in point, as is the scoliosis lady, she has metalwork in her spine, as well as other issues.
-And when she initially, before we got involved in a more detailed programme, incorporating the elastic cords, her balance was shocking, her her words, not mine.
+Again, we can demonstrate in a moment, but the recruitment of the spiral muscle chain according to doctor Shmisac's information, and from what I've seen anecdotally, very definitely, the Parkinsonian lady's a case in point, as is the scoliosis lady, she has metalwork in her spine, as well as other issues.
+And when she initially, before we got involved in a more detailed programme, incorporating the elastic cords, her balance was shocking, her words, not mine.
 And so definitely there is a role to play.

-I think I'm right in saying that in the geriatric world for physiotherapy assessment, if you can get them to stand up without using their hands five times, and they can get toe to toe to heel walking forwards and backwards.
-And they can, they can maintain their balance for certain period of time.
+I think I'm right in saying that in the geriatric world, for physiotherapy assessment, if you can get them to stand up without using their hands five times, and they can get toe to heel walking forwards and backwards.
+And they can maintain their balance for a certain period of time.
 The prediction of them falling over, up to five years later is reduced.
-So anything that improves their balance, I've got I've got an interesting picture of I might show yeah, please just bring the slides up again, if you could, please just do encourage just said about the metalwork so this, this poor person was having.
+So anything that improves their balance.
+I've got an interesting picture I might show.

+Yeah, please.
+Justin will bring the slides up again.

+If you could, please.
+What Karen just said about the metalwork, so this, this poor person was having.
 So I mean, that's a very scary picture.

 Right?
-So the the right hand side, yes, because things
+So the right hand side, yes, there's a lot of metalwork in there.